 Dulux Trade Diamond Eggshell Vs Armstead Acrylic Eggshell

 I’ll do Armstead and Dulux Trade in the same paragraph for the eggshell, as it’s a very similar product.
 The sheen level is roughly the same, as is the finish.
 The Armstead is lacking in opacity compared with Dulux Trade, but not by a noticeable amount.
 In fact, I don’t think I could tell the difference between the two if you swapped the labels on the tins.
-Armstead is much cheaper, go for that one.
+Armstead is much cheaper, so I recommend that one.

 Dulux Trade Diamond Satinwood Vs Armstead Quick Dry Satin

 Dulux Trade Diamond Satinwood is a fully water-based paint.
 It used to be self-undercoating on previously painted surfaces, however you need a seperate adhesion primer now.
-Opacity is good, finish is good, and you get very few brush marks (which can be an issue with waterbased).
-You do get ninja runs, so go back to and check your work as it’s drying.
+Opacity is good, finish is good, and you get very few brush marks (which can be an issue with water-based).
+You do get ninja runs, so go back to and check your work as it’s drying to knock them out with a dry brush.
 It’s a great product compared to other trade rivals.
 In fact I think it’s just about the whitest “brilliant white” out of all the water-based products I’ve tried.

 The Armstead Quick Dry Satin is also fully water-based.
 You definitely need to use a separate adhesion primer when painting on previously painted surfaces.
 Brush marks are a massive issue.
 To be honest the quality of this paint isn’t the best, but it is REALLY cheap for a water-based.
 The Dulux Diamond is in a different league compared to this.